moiSentineL/portabletl/README.md

 Password (if there's any): moisentinel

+---
+# Edits

+Edit #4: Edited Download Links

+Edit #5 (25-Nov-2022): Updated the PortableTL with better batch file and TL-Directoryeditor.
+Comes with TLauncher 2.86.

+Edit #6 (29-Dec-2023): I never thought this project would turn out to be much helpful to many of you.
+I glad it worked out.
+I am sorry for the broken links, they have been fixed now.
+Happy Crafting and a Happy New Year!

+#### **Latest Edit:** And then it struck me, I could just MOVE the whole thing to a GitHub repo and never worry about it anymore.
+And so I moved from [this reddit post](https://www.reddit.com/r/TLAUNCHER/comments/tjc9r6/tlauncher_on_usb_final/) to here.

+---
 # Lore

 On February, 2021, I made [this](https://www.reddit.com/r/TLAUNCHER/comments/lj4qg7/tlauncher_portable_on_a_usb/?utm_source=share&utm_medium=web2x&context=3) post about creating a portable TLauncher which could be run from a USB.
 And in the whole year, I was procrastinating about it until u/diemitchell actually gave that post a Helpful Award.
 I felt so guilty I knew I had to make this quick.